 (a) Registration as required by ORS 468A.050 and OAR 340-210-0100 through 340-210-0120; and

-(b) Air Contaminant Discharge Permits, OAR 340 division 216, unless required by 340-216-0020(2) or (4), or 340-224-0010(1).
+(b) Air Contaminant Discharge Permits and attachments, OAR 340 division 216, unless required by 340-216-0020(2) or (4), or 340-224-0010(1).

 (A) Oregon Title V Operating Permits do not replace requirements in an Air Contaminant Discharge Permit issued to the source even if the ACDP has expired.
 For a source operating under a Title V Permit, requirements established in an earlier ACDP remain in effect notwithstanding expiration of the ACDP or the Title V permit, unless a provision expires by its terms or unless a provision is modified or terminated following the procedures used to establish the requirement initially.

 (B) Source specific requirements, including, but not limited to TACT, RACT, BACT, and LAER requirements, established in an ACDP must be incorporated into the Oregon Title V Operating Permit and any revisions to those requirements must follow the procedures used to establish the requirements initially.

+(4) DEQ may implement requirements pertaining to air toxics based on OAR 340-245-0005 through 340-245-8060 for new and existing Oregon Title V Operating Permit sources by attaching an Air Toxics Permit Attachment to the source’s Oregon Title V Operating Permit.

+(a) Air Toxics Permit Attachments may be attached to Oregon Title V Operating Permits but are otherwise not subject to this division.

+(b) The criteria, requirements and procedures to issue, deny, modify, cancel or revoke Air Toxics Permit Attachments are specified in OAR 340-245-0080 and 340-245-0300.

-(4) Subject to the requirements in this division and OAR 340-200-0010(3), LRAPA is designated by the EQC to implement the rules in this division within its area of jurisdiction.
+(5) Subject to the requirements in this division and OAR 340-200-0010(3), LRAPA is designated by the EQC to implement the rules in this division within its area of jurisdiction.